brett-buskirk/jtc-wow-project/README.md

 ### The Profile Page ###

 This page can be accessed directly through the navigation bar icon, Edit Profile page, or by clicking on their name in the Forum Page or Listings page.
-The delete functionality is implemented on this page to allow users to delete any of their posts.
+The delete function is implemented on this page to allow users to remove any of their posts.

 ![profile](https://user-images.githubusercontent.com/66227043/147308776-64f0ac84-a886-4432-b1ca-996bbf287df7.png)